 Secret Wars had a very interesting take on this.
 Late in the series, Doctor Doom successfully kills the heroes (multiple times, in the case of Captain America).
 However, a traitorous minion, "worrying" about this trope, presents a scenario to Doom where the heroes could have survived.
 Doom had recently gained reality-warping powers that he couldn't fully control, and he accidentally resurrected the heroes simply by considering that they might have survived (even though they hadn't until Doom thought of it)!

-In the film Grease 2, Michael (as the masked "Cool Rider") disappears for almost the last fifth of the film after Johnny and his gang chase him into jumping his motorcycle off one edge of a wide chasm; it's unclear whether he survived or not until almost the very end of the film.
+In Grease 2, Michael (as the masked "Cool Rider") disappears for almost the last fifth of the film after Johnny and his gang chase him into jumping his motorcycle off one edge of a wide chasm; it's unclear whether he survived or not until almost the very end of the film.

 In an early draft of the script, Gerard flat-out tells Kimble, "You'll never make it" at he stands at the edge of the dam, gearing himself up to jump.